adammathes/deckle/README.md

 Books: [A deckle edge is a feathered edge on a piece of paper, in contrast to a cut edge ](https://en.wikipedia.org/wiki/Deckle_edge)

-Beef: in the conext of corned beerf: the point cut of the brisket, a fattier, more intensely flavored, and marbled portion of the beef brisket
+Beef: in the conext of corned beef: the point cut of the brisket, a fattier, more intensely flavored, and marbled portion of the beef brisket